campus-cravings/campus-cravings.github.io/index.md

 ### The solution

 The Campus Cravings app aims to solve this problem by providing an up-to-date resource on everything food related at UH Manoa.
 Our completed product will allow vendors to create online menus detailing when and where certain dishes will be avaliable.
-Students will be able to view the food avaliable in the moment ans well as browse the top picks of the day.
+Students will be able to view the food avaliable in the moment as well as browse the top picks of the day.

 ## Pages